 - Military Potential.
 The Military Potential score is based on the assessment of an applicants’ Aptitude Test, Personality Traits, and the choice of the proper occupation.

-All students interested in pursuing full-time undergraduate degree programmes offered at the RMC of Canada must apply online through the Canadian Armed Forces’ website www.forces.ca, by selecting ‘Apply Now’.
+All students interested in pursuing full-time undergraduate degree programmes offered at RMC must apply online through the Canadian Armed Forces’ website www.forces.ca, by selecting ‘Apply Now’.
 Applicants are encouraged to start their application in September of their final year of high school.
 The deadline for applications is January 31st of the year of enrollment.

 Information concerning the application process can be obtained from any Canadian Forces Recruiting Center (CFRC) at 1-800-856-8488 or at www.forces.ca by selecting the ‘Find a Recruiter’ tab.

 - Applicants should indicate when they apply that they are interested in the ROTP.

 - Applicants will receive an email from CAF Recruiting confirming the application has been received and is being processed.
 Candidates will receive further instructions with the next steps of their application process.

 - Applicants are encouraged to check your spam folder on a regular basis.

 - The deadline for application for ROTP is 31 January.
 For further information please contact Canadian Armed Forces Recruiting or call 1-800-856-8488.

 - Find an occupation that interests you – RMC students have 20 unique and exciting jobs available to them through the CAF after graduation.

 - Find a degree program that interests you – RMC offers 19 undergraduate degree programmes, some of which are required for specific occupations.
 To verify, contact your local CAF recruiting center at 1-800-856-8488